moritzzimmer/terraform-aws-lambda/README.md

 The module will create a [CloudWatch Log Group](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_group) for your Lambda function.
-It's retention period and [CloudWatch Logs subscription filters](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_subscription_filter) to stream logs to other Lambda functions (e.g. to forward logs to Amazon Elasticsearch Service) can be declared inline.
+It's retention period and [CloudWatch Logs subscription filters](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/cloudwatch_log_subscription_filter) to stream logs to other Lambda functions (e.g. to forward logs to Amazon OpenSearch Service) can be declared inline.

 The module will create the required [Lambda permissions](https://registry.terraform.io/providers/hashicorp/aws/latest/docs/resources/lambda_permission) automatically.
+Sending logs to CloudWatch can be disabled with `cloudwatch_logs_enabled = false`

 see [example](examples/with-cloudwatch-logs-subscription) for details